7 Black Canadian writers to watch in 2022

-Asha Bromfield is a Black Canadian actress, singer and writer best known for her role as Melody Jones, drummer of Josie and the Pussycats in the television show Riverdale and as Zadie Wells in the Netflix show Locke and Key.
+Asha Bromfield is a Black Canadian actress, singer and writer best known for her role as Melody Valentine, drummer of Josie and the Pussycats in the television show Riverdale and as Zadie Wells in the Netflix show Locke and Key.
 The Toronto-born author's debut YA novel, Hurricane Summer, is a love letter to Jamaica, where her parents are from.

 - Asha Bromfield's YA novel Hurricane Summer is a coming-of-age story that embraces womanhood and sexuality

 Hurricane Summer is a coming-of-age story about a teen named Tilla whose relationship with her Jamaican-born father is straining due to his frequent absences from her life.
 Bromfield's second YA novel, titled Songs of Irie, will be published in 2023.

 Khodi Dill is a Saskatoon-based Bahamian-Canadian educator, poet and author.
 His debut book, Welcome to the Cypher, is a picture book about music and the transformative power of rap music.
 The read-aloud book features children learning confidence and self-expression as they rap together in a group.

 Dill's writing and poetry features themes of community activism, anti-racism and social justice.

 Tawhida Tanya Evanson is an Antiguan Québecois writer, artist and performer who currently lives in Montreal.
 She is also the author of the poetry collections Nouveau Griot and Bothism.
 Book of Wings, her first work of fiction, was on the Canada Reads 2022 longlist.

 - Tawhida Tanya Evanson explores the power of emotions in the Canada Reads longlisted-novel Book of Wings